Opioid Treatment and Naloxone

 Opioid Treatment Centres

-Regional Opioid Treatment Centres provide rapid access to medication-assisted treatment (suboxone or methadone).
+Regional Opioid Treatment Centres provide rapid access to medication-assisted treatment (such as Suboxone® or methadone).
 Services can also include peer support, counselling and links to other services.
 These centres are not live-in.
 Telehealth is an option to access the service.
-As well, the regional Opioid Treatment Centres can support community-based physicians, nurse practitioners, nurses, pharmacists and counsellors upon request.
+The regional Opioid Treatment Centres can support community-based physicians, nurse practitioners, nurses, pharmacists and counsellors upon request.

 Where we are